Are you ready for loads of amazing hikes in England?

 7 Best Day Hikes in the Midlands

 Moving on to my favourite walks in the Midlands.
-This is an area that’s local to me so you’ll notice lots of walks in the beautiful Peak District, along with the south Yorkshire Dales National Park as well as some great local walks.
+This is an area that’s local to me so you’ll notice lots of walks in the beautiful Peak District, along with the south Yorkshire Dales National Park as well as some great local walks in and near Nottingham.

 Malham Cove, Yorkshire Dales

 From the lovely village of Malham is another one of the best day hikes in England.